 SAFECode offers a number of ways for employees of member companies to collaborate with each other.
-The best way to stay apprised of these opportunities is by joining our Member portal. ou can also join a standing working group initiative by contacting the Member Helpdesk.
-Current opportunities are listed below:
+The best way to stay apprised of these opportunities is by joining our Member portal.
+Our working groups are always open to new members Take a look below and reach out at [email protected] if you’d like to get involved.

 SAFECode recently teamed up with the Cloud Security Alliance to launch a new working group that will tackle issues related to DevSecOps in pure Cloud environments.
 The working group will work to create a transparent and comprehensive software development and security management lifecycle that leverages all the components of DevSecOps and Security Champions to ensure timely and full functioning application deployment with security development practices integrated at every stage.